peppelinux/ansible-slapd-eduperson2016/README.md

 In order to use SASL/TLS  you must have certificates, for testing purposes a self-signed certificate will suffice.
 To learn more about certificates, see OpenSSL.
-Remeber that OpenLDAP cannot use a certificate that has a password associated to it.
+Remeber that OpenLDAP cannot use a certificate that have a password associated to it.

 First of all create your certificates and put them in roles/files/certs/ then configure the FQDN associated to it in playbook variables.
 A script named make_CA.sh can do this automatically,